 When you finally get all the data, based on the targeted frequency of sustainability reporting, it should be used to demonstrate how the organization has fared on.
 If your organization is in an area where regulatory policies require specific pieces of information to be included, ensure to comply before the report is released.
 F

 or example, all companies listed or expecting to get listed in the Hong Kong Stock Exchange are required to show their environmental, social, and governance impacts, and further how to overcome future sustainability challenges.

 Remember that the report you will create next time will be a continuation of what you have generated.
 Therefore, the report should provide a reliable sense of continuity for stakeholders to easily see the direction of the company.

-As you can see, GRI is an excellent framework with a wide range of applications.
-To apply it correctly, it is prudent to comprehend the principles well and follow the stages we have listed in this post.
+As you can see, GRI standards are an excellent framework with a wide range of applications.
+To apply it correctly, and take advantage of the sustainability reporting frameworks, it is prudent to comprehend the principles well and follow the stages we have listed in this post.
 Furthermore, you should adopt appropriate sustainability management software, such as Diginex, to help you integrate with the rest of your management system.
-Do not be left behind: get counted by using the GRI framework for ESG sustainability reporting.
+Do not be left behind: get counted by using the GRI standards for ESG sustainability reporting.

 Do you have a business or manage a company and have been wondering how to take it to the next level?